sghall/resonance/README.md

 export const AnimateNumeric = createAnimate(getInterpolator)
 ```

-Your `getInterpolator` function should avoid a lot of logic and computation.
-It will get called at high frequency when transitions fire in your components.
-You get the begin and end values and what the attribute name (string) is.
-You will also get the namespace string (less common) if you are using them in your state.  **See the sections below on starting states and transitions for more on attrs and namespaces.**

 Of course you can create as many custom components as you want and organize them in a way that makes sense to you.
 You can use any interpolation library or write your own.